didierVincent/project-4/README.md

 ## Description

-**Track your workout activity, and we'll show you if you're at any real injury risk.**
+**Track your workout activity, and we'll show you if you're at any real injury risk!**

 <BR>
-Data visualisation app that lets a user create and save workouts while displaying a body model representing fatigue and the injury risk potential.
+Data visualisation app that lets users create workouts with a body model representing muscle fatigue levels and the injury risk potential.

 ## Getting Started!